The Waves begin the 2015-16 season on Friday at Fresno State.

 Photos of the Waves' 78-72 win over the Tigers by Martin A. Folb.

-Bryant Moore, who heads into his sixth season with the Pepperdine men's basketball program, brings professional, collegiate and high school coaching experience to the Waves.
-Prior to this 2016-17 season, he was promoted from assistant coach to associate head coach.
+Bryant Moore, who heads into his seventh season with the Pepperdine men's basketball program, brings extensive professional, collegiate and high school coaching experience to the Waves.
+Prior to the 2016-17 season, he was promoted from assistant coach to associate head coach.

 "I am very thankful and blessed to have been given the opportunity to work at Pepperdine," said Moore at his hiring in March 2011.
 "I want to thank Dr. Steve Potts for allowing this to happen.
 Marty Wilson and I have a relationship that goes back 10 years ago, when I came with Sheldon High to team camps at UC Santa Barbara a number of times.
 Our relationship blossomed over the years, and I was very happy when this opportunity presented itself.
 I have a ton of respect for Marty.
 He will help me grow personally and professionally, on and off the court."